Medium-Throughput Evaluation of Quantum Geometry-Driven Topological Transports in Altermagnets: Results and Discussion

-It is well established that the emergence of a spontaneous AHE is restricted by the symmetry constraints of the magnetic space group.
-Accordingly, we first analyze the symmetry-allowed anomalous Hall conductivity (AHC) components in metallic altermagnets under different Néel-vector orientations and magnetic space groups, as summarized in Table~\ref{tab:AHC}.
-For each compound, we list the chemical composition, Néel-vector orientation, magnetic space group, and the symmetry-allowed components of the AHC tensor.
-A clear overall trend emerges: only a subset of the metallic altermagnetic candidates permits finite AHC under the experimentally relevant magnetic configuration, whereas the others are symmetry-forbidden and therefore exhibit a vanishing spontaneous Hall response.
+For ALTs with collinear magnetic ordering, emergence of a spontaneous AHE can be attributed to SOC, thus is subject to the magnetic space group.
+Therefore, the Néel-vector orientation is critical \cite{vsmejkal2022anomalous}.
+Table~\ref{tab:AHC} summarizes the symmetry-allowed anomalous Hall conductivity (AHC) components in metallic ALTs under different magnetic space groups.
+Obviously, only a subset of the metallic ALTs exhibit finite AHC under the experimentally relevant magnetic configuration, whereas the others are symmetry-forbidden and therefore exhibit a vanishing spontaneous Hall response.
 In particular, \ce{CaFe5O7} with the Néel vector along [010] and magnetic space group $P2_1'/m'$ allows two off-diagonal components, $(\sigma_{yz},\sigma_{xy})$; \ce{VNb3S6} with magnetic space group $C2'2'2_1$ allows a finite $\sigma_{xy}$ component; and \ce{Fe4O5} with magnetic space group $Cm'c2_1'$ allows a finite $\sigma_{xz}$ component.
-By contrast, \ce{BaCo5ClO13}, \ce{CrSb}, \ce{RuO2}, and \ce{CrNb4S8} belong to magnetic space groups whose symmetry operations enforce complete cancellation of the anomalous Hall tensor, resulting in zero AHC.
-Importantly, these symmetry constraints are not immutable: a spontaneous AHC can be induced by rotating the Néel vector from the out-of-plane direction to $\tfrac{1}{2}(a+b)$ in \ce{CrSb},\cite{yu2025neel} or by applying uniaxial strain to lower the symmetry in \ce{RuO2}.\cite{liang2025strain} Such perturbations activate the anomalous Hall response by modifying the underlying magnetic symmetry, highlighting the strong sensitivity of the AHE in altermagnets to the interplay between Néel-vector orientation and magnetic space group.
-Consequently, magnetic-space-group analysis serves as a powerful tool for predicting topological transport properties and for efficiently identifying altermagnetic materials with finite anomalous Hall responses.
+By contrast, \ce{Ba5Co5ClO13}, \ce{CrSb}, \ce{RuO2}, and \ce{CrNb4S8} belong to magnetic space groups whose symmetry operations enforce complete cancellation of the anomalous Hall tensor, resulting in zero AHC.
+Importantly, these symmetry constraints are not immutable: a spontaneous AHC can be induced by rotating the Néel vector from the out-of-plane direction to $\tfrac{1}{2}(a+b)$ in \ce{CrSb} \cite{yu2025neel}, or by applying uniaxial strain to lower the symmetry in \ce{RuO2} \cite{liang2025strain}.
+Such perturbations activate the anomalous Hall response by modifying the underlying magnetic symmetry, highlighting the strong sensitivity of the AHE in ALTs to Néel-vector orientation.
+Consequently, magnetic space group analysis serves as a powerful tool for predicting topological transport properties and for efficiently identifying altermagnetic materials with spontaneous anomalous Hall responses.